jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

   4 KiB         2 TiB             16 TiB
 ----------- --------------- ----------------------

-By 2008 it became appearant that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __ext__ filesystem a bit longer, but the growth of __ext__ had hit the end, and a newer filesystem needed to be developed to handle the larger sets of data and the massively improved hardware that existed since 1992, when ext was developed.
+By 2008 it became apparent that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __ext__ filesystem a bit longer, but the growth of __ext__ had hit the end, and a newer filesystem needed to be developed to handle the larger sets of data and the massively improved hardware that existed since 1992, when ext was developed.

 Ext4 saw the capacity extension of __ext3__ and introduction to __extents__.
 The __ext4__ filesystem can support volumes with sizes up to 1 exibyte (EiB) and files with sizes up to 16 tebibytes (TiB).